Request For Comment on Draft Specification for The CXING Programming Language.

 ;

-All of the bitwise operations occur under integer context.
+All of the bitwise operations are computed under integer context.

 Boolean Logics